GreyCat/javascript-book/en/01-basics/01-javascript-and-related-technologies/01-overview.md

 Other browsers allow to write plugins and extensions using NPAPI.

 Personally, I'm not a Microsoft fan.
-But I saw great applications done with ActiveX, and I <i>can</i> understand why people are using it and bind themselves to Windows/IE.
+But I saw great applications done with ActiveX, and I <i>can</i> understand why people are using it, thus binding themselves to Windows/IE.

 ### Other technologies: Silverlight, XUL, VBscript

 These technologies are much less widespread.

 <ul>
 <li><strong>XUL</strong> is a language for interfaces, useful if you only write for Mozilla browsers or making extensions to Firefox.
 Also used for desktop applications.
 </li><li>
 <strong>Silverlight</strong> is an Adobe Flash competitor from Microsoft based on .NET.
-It runs best on Windows, the cross-platform support improves gradually time.
+It runs best on Windows, but cross-platform support improves gradually over the time.
 Mostly used for Windows-based applications and intranet.
 </li><li>
 <strong>VBscript</strong> is an outdated attempt of Microsoft to do a JavaScript-like language based on Visual Basic.
-It is not being developed, VBScripts lack many abilities of JavaScript and hence are almost not used in  modern web programming.
+No longer under active development, VBScript lacks many abilities of JavaScript and hence is almost unused in modern web programming.
 </li></ul>

 ## Summary

 JavaScript is unique because it's widespread and it's well integrated with HTML/CSS.

-JavaScript has the bright and more-or-less compatible future.
+JavaScript has a bright and more-or-less compatible future.

 But a good JavaScript programmer should keep other technologies in mind too.
 For example, Flash, Java have their own unique features.
 They are able to call JavaScript functions and vice versa.